awesome56/Role-Based-Access-Control-api/README.md

-# shipment-pricing-api
+# Role-Based Access Control
 Authentication &amp; Role-Based Access Control (RBAC)

-# 📦 Shipment Pricing API
+# Authentication &amp; Role-Based Access Control (RBAC)

-A RESTful API built with **Node.js**, **Express**, and **MongoDB Atlas** that calculates shipment costs, manages pricing rules, and provides secure user authentication and role-based authorization.
+A RESTful API built with **Node.js**, **Express**, and **MongoDB Atlas** that primarily provides secure user authentication and role-based access control (RBAC).
+It implements a shipment calculator that utilizes these roles to manage pricing rules and calculate shipment costs.

 ---